Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 10.4 The owner/user shall assure that the safety valve(s) is functional at all times.

-10.5 All low-pressure boiler safety and relief valves shall be tested by hand or bench tested at the time of inspection.
+10.5 All low-pressure boiler safety and relief valves shall be determined to be functional at time of inspection.

 10.6 All high pressure boiler safety valves shall be hand tested or bench tested for set pressure and blowdown at the time of inspection or within the maximum allowable inspection interval provided by these regulations.
 In lieu of bench testing, the hydraulic lift system is acceptable.
 All high-pressure boiler safety valves for pressures over 400 PSIG shall be overhauled every five(5) years.

 10.7 All pressure vessel relief valves shall be hand tested or bench tested for set pressure at the time of inspection or within the allowable inspection interval permitted by these regulations.
 In lieu of bench testing, the hydraulic lift system is acceptable.
 The frequency may be extended when supported by performance records of the individual user.
-For liquids or gasses, which are hazardous or costly and inservice testing is impractical, bench testing/ replacement frequency shall be left to the owner/user.
+For liquids or gasses, which are hazardous or costly and in-service testing is impractical, bench testing/ replacement frequency shall be done every five (5) years and documented.

 10.8 Bench testing is only acceptable if the bench testing apparatus can deliver proper pressure and volume.
 Sufficient volume should be enough to lift the pressure relief valve fully open.